rodolfocerutti/InteractiveRatingComponent/README.md

 - See hover states for all interactive elements on the page
 - Select and submit a number rating
 - See the "Thank you" card state after submitting a rating

+-For this project, chatgpt was used a lot.
+With him I was able to find the solution to the challenge.

 ## Deploying your project